Best Electric Guitars for Beginners: Top 10 Picks

 • Strap: For playing while standing.

-• Extra Strings: Strings break, especially when you’re learning to bend notes.
+• Extra Strings:: Strings break, especially when learning to bend notes.
 Have a spare set.

 > “The best beginner electric guitar isn’t necessarily the most expensive one; it’s the one that feels comfortable, sounds inspiring, and makes you want to pick it up every single day.” – Alex Rivera, Senior Guitar Technician at ReviewMusical.com